lynnjm7/d20/README.md

 Both RNGs use a custom implementation (not a 3rd party library).

 # Purpose of the Project
-This is not a technically intersting project.
-It doesn't have very much depth to it.
-The main goal for this project was to play with Rust a little more.
+There isn't too much technically challenging things in this project.
+The primary goal of this project is to just tinker with Rust on a somewhat interestingly sized project.

 # License
 This is released under an MIT license.
 See the `LICENSE.txt` file.